Goodbye (Army of Anyone song): Themes and composition

 Lyrically, Richard Patrick described the song as being about the death of a number of people close to him at the time:

 "It's a song about loss and dealing with the ending of things, you know, how everybody has to go through that at some point in their life.
 "I've lost a lot of friends lately.
 I don't know what's going on.
 And there's a full range of emotions that go behind it, like grief and then just anger, and then you feel sad and just kind of dealing with that".

-Patrick also revealed the song was influenced by his 2002 stint in drug rehab, and the people around him that he had lost to the drug addiction had had overcome himself.
+Patrick also revealed the song was influenced by his 2002 stint in drug rehab, and the people around him that he had lost to the drug addiction he had overcome himself.

 Musically, AllMusic described the song as having a huge rock, guitar-driven sound that Bob Ezrin, the music producer the band had worked with, was known for.
 While mostly guitar, bass, and drum driven, a keyboard part plays in the background in the bridge and outro.